mmsaki/rush/readme.md

 - [x] Create Discord
     - [Discord](https://discord.gg/57TA3bHx62)
 - [x] Submit Checkin #2
-    - Update: Done
+    - How is the project coming along?
 - [ ] Create test scripts
-- [ ] Project feedback Session Thu, Sep 15 02:00 PM
+- [x] Project feedback Session Thu, Sep 15 02:00 PM
 - [ ] Create Presentation Sun, Sep 18 11:00 AM
+    - Project Table of Contents
+    - Problem flippa is solving in Defi
+    - How to use Flippa
 - [ ] Create Live Demo URL Mon Sep 19 11:00 AM
+    - Front end landing page
+    - Users can connect metamask
+    - User can call deposit WETH function
+    - User can send flashloan
 - [ ] Project Check-in #3 Tue, Sep 20 11:00 AM
+    - Is everything going as expected
+    - What are some things you need help with
+    - What do you need to complete your project?
 - [ ] Project feedback Session Wed, Sep 21 02:00 PM
+    - Present project for feedback
 - [ ] ETHOnline Summit Fri, Sep 23 11:00 AM
+    - If ready submit project
+    - Record Video demonstration on how to use app
 - [ ] Submissions Due!
 Sun, Sep 25 02:00 PM
+    - Submit project by 2:00pm
 - [ ] Project Judging Mon, Sep 26 11:00 AM
+    - Present to judges and sponsors